ConnorAlbert/Taskify/README.md

 <h1 align="center">Taskify</h1>

   <p align="center">
-    Developed a web application Taskify using Django web framework that allows users to efficiently manage their tasks by performing basic CRUD operations (Create, Read, Update, Delete) and assigning a priority level to each task.
+    Developed a Taskify List web application using Django web framework that allows users to efficiently manage their tasks by performing basic CRUD operations (Create, Read, Update, Delete) and assigning a priority level to each task.
     <br />
     <a href="https://github.com/ConnorAlbert/Taskify"><strong>Explore the docs »</strong></a>
     <br />
     <br />
-    <a href="https://taskify-app-connor.herokuapp.com/">View Demo</a>
+    <a href="https://my-Taskify-app.herokuapp.com/">View Demo</a>
     ·
     <a href="https://github.com/ConnorAlbert/Taskify/issues">Report Bug</a>
     ·